nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

  nginx -V 2>&1 | grep ngx_cache_purge -o

-If your output contains ``ngx_cache_purge``, you can continue with the configuration, else you need to manually compile Nginx with the module needed.
+If your output contains ``ngx_cache_purge``, you can continue with the configuration, otherwise you need to manually compile Nginx with the module needed.

 Compile Nginx with the ``nginx-cache-purge`` module
 ===================================================